 Teeth whitening toothpaste does not have the power to change the natural color of the teeth.
 However, it does have the ability to reverse the damage caused by consuming foods and beverages that cause staining.
 After using the toothpaste for several weeks, people should notice the results.

-Teeth whitening toothpaste only has the ability to reverse the results of bad habits if people stop engaging in those habits.
+Teeth whitening toothpaste can only reverse the results of bad habits if people stop engaging in those habits.
 Those who want the optimal whitening results need to stop consuming food and drinks that stain the teeth.
 These include red wine and coffee.

 Smokers should also put down cigarettes.
 Cigarettes stain the teeth and negate the effects of teeth whitening toothpaste.

 Also, people should drink lots of water while eating and brush immediately after.
-This will help them avoid some of the damage normally caused by food and beverages.
+This will help them avoid some of the damage usually caused by food and beverages.